 I am currently studying the Environmental Engineering MSc and my main reason for choosing this group project was not only because air quality is a big issue in the world, but also has a potential hazard on public health.
 Through this project, I hoped to gain a clearer concept of the air quality monitoring procedure, which would be helpful for my future career.
 I gained many skills during this project, such as how to present your work concisely, how to work well with people and how to work well in a team.
 The most exciting part of this project was that we found pesticide residues in our samples because we were aiming at monitoring air quality (focusing on VOCs) in Pitt Rivers Museum where the collections had been treated with pesticides, thus the results denoted that pesticides have emitted to the ambient air and have potential adverse impact on occupational health.
 In the final presentation, I felt confident and thought it was my best presentation compared to my previous ones.
 I was focusing on speaking clearly and presenting the work in a simple and understandable way to the audience.
 Plus, some laboratory skills and habits I learned are useful to take forward during for my thesis project (e.g. washing hands before leaving the lab).

-Written by: Dr Chris Walton, Xiaoqi Wen, Andrea Kopecká and Jianghan Tian
+Dr Chris Walton, Xiaoqi Wen, Andrea Kopecká and Jianghan Tian